s-kugan/javascript/README.md

 # javascript
-This repo contains code examples for some programming-questions
+This repo contains code examples in javascript syntax for some programming-questions